goreleaser/goreleaser/www/docs/ci/actions.md

 ```

 !!! info
-    Note the `Unshallow` workflow step.
-It is required for the changelog to work correctly.
+    Note the `fetch-depth: 0` option on the `Checkout` workflow step.
+It is required for the change log to work correctly.

 ### Run on new tag